matthew-shaw/matthew-shaw.github.io/docs/blog/posts/modern-software-delivery.md

 **Kanban** (not just a "JIRA board") is a management system for diagnosing and stabilising flow.

 The key to **Kanban** is the Work in Progress (WIP) limit.
-WIP limits are not intended as a productivity cap; they are a control that improves flow and throughput by reducing context switching and queues.
+WIP limits are not intended as a productivity cap; they are a control that improves flow and throughput by reducing context-switching and queues.
 It is a simple rule that forces the team to stop starting work and start finishing it.

 WIP limits relentlessly expose hidden bottlenecks, making the [waiting](#waiting), and the unevenness painfully visible.
 By forcing the team to pull new work only when capacity is available, WIP limits naturally smooth the flow.

 This is not philosophy; it is mathematics.
 [Queueing theory](https://en.wikipedia.org/wiki/Queueing_theory) shows that as a system approaches full utilisation; its cycle time increases non-linearly.
 In other words, when everyone is "100% busy", work does not finish faster, it finishes _much_ slower.
-High WIP means more context switching, more [waiting](#waiting), more [inventory](#inventory) and more unevenness.
+High WIP means more context-switching, more [waiting](#waiting), more [inventory](#inventory) and more unevenness.
 A WIP limit creates slack, and slack creates flow.

 #### The cultural system